rossurbina/Airbnb_Customer_Bookings_Analysis/README.md

-# Analysis on Searches & Bookings for Airbnb (Sample Data)
+# Analysis on Searches & Bookings for Airbnb
-MySQL file for analysis on Airbnb
+This data is search and bookings data for Airbnb in Dublin

 ## Purpose
 I found sample data on Airbnb’s searches and bookings data for Dublin, so I wanted to analyze it and answer questions on various topics.
 This type of analysis could help a company like Airbnb 1) understand what their customers are searching for and 2) what gives the highest percentage likelihood of converting initial requests into bookings.